Skip to content

 Understanding the financial aspects of each school is critical to making informed decisions.

-• Tuition and Fees: Research total costs, including room and board.
+• Tuition and fees: Research total costs, including room and board.

-• Scholarships and Financial Aid: Identify schools offering robust financial aid packages or merit-based scholarships.
+• Scholarships and financial aid: Identify schools offering robust financial aid packages or merit-based scholarships.

 • Value: Weigh the cost against potential outcomes like starting salaries and alumni networks.

-Demographics of the Student Body
+Demographics of the student body

 The composition of the student body can impact your experience.